-In addition to collecting samples, MMX also performs remote sensing of Mars and its moons using various observation instruments.
+In addition to collecting samples, MMX will also perform remote sensing of Mars and its moons using a suite of observational instruments.

-Discussions are being made by Japanese and international scientists to determine where samples should be taken from.
-Observation data obtained by remote sensing instruments will be used to determine the sampling locations.
+It remains unclear how the two small Martian moons were formed and what processes they have since experienced.
+The surface of Phobos seen in visible and near infrared light is not uniform, leading to the possibility that there are different constituent materials.
+Discussions are being held by Japanese and international scientists to determine where the samples should be collected.
+Observational data obtained by the remote sensing instruments will be used to determine the sampling locations.

 TENGOO / OROCHI

 TENGOO stands for “TElescopic Nadir imager for GeOmOrphology”.

 This is a telescopic (narrow angle) camera for observing the detailed terrain on the surface of the Martian moons.
 TENGOO can capture surface images at a resolution of about 40cm and obtain information on the distribution of different materials that correspond to the collected samples.
 It can also be used for checking safety at the planned landing site.

 OROCHI stands for “Optical RadiOmeter composed of CHromatic Imagers”.

 This is a wide angle camera to observe the topography and material compositions on the Martian moon surface.
 It can take images in the visible light reflected from the Martian moon's surface at multiple wavelengths to identify hydrated materials and organic matter, both globally and at the sampling locations.

 LIDAR stands for “Light Detection And Ranging”.